News

 Responsibilities and Cautions

-Forbes notes that AI-driven empathy is still imitation, not intuition.
-Algorithms may mimic emotions but lack true understanding.
-Emotion-aware systems should enhance, not replace, human judgment, especially in sensitive sectors.
+Forbes highlights that AI-driven empathy, while sophisticated, is still an imitation of human emotion.
+Algorithms may mimic emotional responses but lack true understanding.
+Therefore, emotion-aware systems should complement, not replace, human judgment, particularly in sensitive sectors like healthcare and finance.